keane-k/diffdrive_bot/README.md

   <img width="896" height="493" alt="image" src="https://github.com/user-attachments/assets/9b03ed3c-28e6-4fbe-b0cc-24832a781440" />
 </p>

->At the time of this writing, author is having issues with using Nav2 for autonomous path planning.
+>At the time of this writing, author is working on using Nav2 for autonomous path planning.
 Terminal output seems to end on `Creating bond timer...`, hinting towards `nav2_stack` is not fully initializing.
 Concerns could be attributed to demanding computational power that a Virtual Machine lacks, root cause of error remains unknown.

 ---